Feminism in the United States: Second-wave feminism

+Commercial sex work

 In San Francisco in 1973, Call Off Your Tired Old Ethics (COYOTE) was formed to be the first American sex workers' rights organization.
 Started by Margo St. James, a self-proclaimed feminist and sex worker, COYOTE worked to give sex workers basic occupational rights and sexual self-determination.
 That same year, the National Organization for Women (NOW) drafted a resolution in support of COYOTE, calling for the decriminalization of prostitution.
 After this, COYOTE and NOW worked together to fight to pass the Equal Rights Amendment (ERA), which ultimately did not pass.

 In 1978, the first feminist conference on the pornography industry was held in San Francisco.
 The next year, more than 5,000 women marched in Times Square against pornography, cementing the anti-pornography feminist movement.
 Anti-pornography feminists viewed porn as the graphic and sexually explicit way that men subordinated and dehumanized women.
 They blamed pornography for much of the rape, prostitution, and assault present in the United States.
 In 1983, an anti-porn ordinance, written and proposed by Catharine MacKinnon and Andrea Dworkin, was drafted in the Minneapolis City Council.
 Ultimately, the ordinance was defeated by a group of people who felt that the way anti-pornography feminists painted the effects of pornography was inherently sexist and made women, especially sex workers, seem as though they were incapable of giving consent.
 The backlash from the anti-porn movement resulted in a faction of feminists who called themselves "fuck me feminists".
 These were women who empowered themselves by reclaiming the sexual objectification and exploitation that had always been used against them.
 While this seems like an inherently pro-sex work view to have, many "fuck me feminists" viewed sex workers as being victims or being oppressed; so, they were unable to truly choose what happened to their bodies.

 By 1985, support for prostitution and sex workers in the United States, especially by the feminists movement, hit a major decline.
 This was, in part, because of the divided views on the subject held by members of the feminist movement.
 The dominant point of view, one held by the U.S. Prostitutes Collective and Women Hurt in Systems of Prostitution Engaged in Revolt (WHISPER), supported decriminalization as an interim measure, but ultimately believe in the abolition of prostitution.